taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Auto-GPT-Plugin-Template](https://github.com/significant-gravitas/auto-gpt-plugin-template) - A starting point for developing your own plug-in for Auto-GPT
  * [joplin-plugin-jarvis](https://github.com/alondmnt/joplin-plugin-jarvis) - Joplin (note-taking) assistant running a very intelligent system (OpenAI/GPT, Hugging Face, Gemini, Llama, Universal Sentence Encoder, etc.)
  * [ChatLLM-Web](https://github.com/ryan-yang125/chatllm-web) - 🗣️ Chat with LLM like Vicuna totally in your browser with WebGPU, safely, privately, and with no server.
 Powered by web llm.
+ * [raycast-g4f](https://github.com/xinthedark/raycast-g4f) - Raycast extension to use GPT-4, Llama-3, and more... all for FREE.
+No API Key required!

 ## CLIs